 First things first 6

-Your guides Basic care and tips for using your .
+Your guides .
 6

+Basic care and tips for using your

 computer .
 6

 Turning your computer off 6

-Taking care of your computer Taking care of your AC adapter 7
+Taking care of your computer 7

+Taking care of your AC adapter
-Cleaning and servicing

 Your Acer notebook tour 9

-Screen view -
+Screen view

 Keyboard view 10

 Left view 11

-Right view 11

-Information on USB 3.0 .
-12 12
+Information on USB 3.0 12 12

+Right view

+Rear view 12

-Base view 12 14
+Base view 13

-Using the keyboard Lock keys 14
+Using the keyboard 15

+Lock keys 15

-Hotkeys • •
+Hotkeys 15

-Windows keys 15
+Windows keys 16

-Touchpad 17

-Touchpad basics 17

-Touchpad gestures 17
+Precision Touchpad 17

+Single-finger slide

+Slide a finger across the touchpad to

+move the cursor.
+17

+Two-finger press Lightly tap the touchpad with two fingers

+to perform a 'right click'.
+In the Start

+screen, this will toggle the app commands s,

+in most apps this will open a context

+menu related to the selected item .
+17

 Recovery 19

 Creating a recovery backup 19

-Creating a drivers and applications ~ 4
+Creating a drivers and applications

-backup
+backup 21

-Recovering your system Reinstalling drivers and applications
+Recovering your system 23

+Reinstalling drivers and applications

-Returning to an earlier system snapshot .
+Returning to an earlier system snapshot 26

-Returning your system to its factory 27
+Returning your system to its factory 07

-condition Recovering from Windows .
-27 .
-27
+condition Recovering from Windows

-Recovering from a recovery backup .
-30
+Recovering from a recovery backup

 Connecting to the Internet 33

 Connecting with a cable

 Built-in network feature

+Connecting wirelessly 33

-Connecting wirelessly Connecting to a wireless LAN
+Connecting to a wireless LAN

 Connecting to a 3G network

 Using a Bluetooth connection 35

 Enabling and disabling Bluetooth

-Enable Bluetooth and add a device
+Enable Bluetooth and add a device 35

-BIOS utility 38

-Boot sequence 38 38
+BIOS utility Boot sequence Setting passwords 38 38 38

-Setting passwords

-Securing your computer 39

-Using a computer security lock 39
+Securing your computer Using a computer security lock Using passwords Entering passwords 39 40

-Using passwords

 41 41

-Battery characteristics 43 44 45
+Battery pack Battery characteristics Charging the battery Optimizing battery life Checking the battery level.
+Battery-low warning 43 44 45

-Battery-low warning Traveling with your computer 45 46
+Traveling with your computer 46

-Disconnecting from the desktop 46 47 47 47 48 48 48 49 49 49 49 50 50
+Disconnecting from the desktop Moving around 46 46

+Preparing the computer What to bring to meetings Taking the computer home 47

+Preparing the computer What to take with you Special considerations Setting up a home office 48 48

+Traveling with the computer Preparing the computer What to take with you 48 49 49

+Special considerations Traveling internationally Preparing the computer 49 49

+What to bring with you Special considerations 50 50

-Connectivity options 52 52
+52 52

-54
+Video and audio connectors 54

-55 50
+НОМІ 55

+Universal Serial Bus (USB) 56

-56 58
+Frequently asked questions 58

-Hequesting service (a) Tips and hints for using Windows 8.1 (b) (b) How do I get to Start? (c) What are "Charms?" (c) Can I boot directly to the desktop? (c) How do I jump between apps? (c) How do I jump between apps? (c) How do I unlock my computer? (c) How do I set the alarm? (c) Where are my apps? (c) What is a Microsoft ID (account)? (c) How do I add a favorite to Internet (c) Explorer? (c) How do I check for Windows updates? (c) 60 61 61 62 62 62 62 62 62 64 65 66 65
+Requesting service

+Tips and hints for using Windows 8.1 62 62

+How do I get to Start?
+What are "Charms?"
+62

+Can I boot directly to the desktop?
+63

+How do I jump between apps?
+63

+How do I turn off my computer?
+How do I unlock my computer?
+63 63

+How do I set the alarm?
+65 Int

+Where are my apps?
+66 Fir

+What is a Microsoft ID (account)?
+67

+How do I add a favorite to Internet

+Explorer?
+68

+How do I check for Windows updates?
+68

 Where can I get more information?
+68

+Troubleshooting 69

+Troubleshooting tips Pla

-Troubleshooting tips Error messages
+Error messages

+Ener meeeugee

-Internet and online security 70
+Internet and online security 71

-First steps on the net 70
+First steps on the net 71

-Protecting your computer 70
+Protecting your computer 71

-Choose an Internet Service Provider
+Choose an Internet Service Provider 71

+Network connections 73

-70 Network connections Surf the Net!
+Surf the Net!
+75

-Security 74
+Security 75

+Playing Blu-Ray or DVD movies 82